 5. Now, you will see a list of the background apps showing RAM's amount used by each app.

 6. Select the app you want to stop running in the background and then click on stop.

 DO NOT force stop system apps or Google labeled apps.

 Limit Processes and Apps Running in Background Programmatically

 Instead of force stopping background apps, you can limit the number of apps running in your background.
 This stops running processes or services of apps that are not actively used by the user.

 3. Select the Background process limit option.

-Background Process Limit
+Background Process Limit on Android